 I literally ended up having an entire carry-on duffel filled solely with carefully-wrapped ceramics.
 True story.

+If you ask me what to buy in Istanbul, this would be my standard answer.
 I bought a stunning serving platter with a puzzle-style set of small serving bowls on it, as well as a bunch of coasters, a pretty mug for my mama, and a beautiful teal glazed decorative ceramic pomegranate.
 It’s not possible to resist the gorgeous colorful patterns and affordable prices.
-Don’t even true.
+Don’t even try.

 Turkey’s food is to die for.
+I’ve written an ode to it here.
 And sadly the best of it (baklava, doner kebabs, etc.) won’t travel well.
 But there are a few things that are fairly unique and you should make sure to stock up on before heading back to the airport.

 The honey we found on the Asian side was amazing.
 Look for the store Honeyci, and make sure to get some of their premium stuff (which you can see them sealing in action below).
 All kinds of tea and dried fruit are also available, as well as all the Turkish delight you can handle (which I am NOT a fan of…).